khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 Use title-case capitalization for table headers and labels.

 ### Content alignment

-Don't center text within tables.
 Left align content unless a different alignment helps with comprehension.
 For example, numeric data is easier to read when right aligned or is designed to a right-to-left audience, making it easier for the user to visually scan the data.
 To aid scanning on right-alignment, make sure you use the same number of decimal places for your numeric data.

-* Text in tables tends to end up in narrow columns – don't justify the text.
+Text in tables tends to end up in narrow columns – don't justify or center the text.

-* Always align column headers with column content.
+Always align column headers with column content.
 Right-align headings of numeric data and left-align headings of columns with text.

 Todo: Add live component block with code example of table alignment -- mixed data

 * TODO: Hyphenate

 ### Rows